DIY roman shades I’m making for my daughter’s room…

 By the time this thought crosses the mind of a DIY’er, the ship has sailed.
 The writing is on the wall.
 The train wreck is coming, and there is no time to brake.
 This is the way we DIY’ers operate.
 This is no “maybe we shouldn’t try this” or “perhaps we don’t know enough to tackle this”.

 There is only doing.
 Doesn’t mean doing well, or even doing semi-averagely-passable-or-acceptable-per-any-standardized-scale.
 Is there an element of narcissism here?
 Possibly.
 Is this a God-complex?
 I dunno.

 It’s probably clinical, but self-evaluation won’t get this suckfest of a roman shade done, so let’s not even consider the P-word again.
 Until the job is done…

 And THEN, and only then, will I reflect.
 And upon reflection, here’s what I can tell you.

 I will never, ever, EVER DIY roman shades again.

 Pinky swear, extra exclamation marks (!!!!!) and bold font for dramatic emphasis.

 The GOOD news, on the other hand, is that we now have two gorgeous (of course), functional roman shades in our daughter’s pink-tastic bedroom.
 Which is great because we’re on week #4 of this “one room challenge” and we’ve only got two left to go!
 Here are some of the items going into the space:

 Other tasks completed this week?
-Crown moulding (which is a CAKE WALK next to roman shades).
+Crown molding (which is a CAKEWALK next to roman shades).